dadi/api-wrapper/README.md

 #### `.withComposition(value)`

-Defines whether Reference fields should be resolved using composition.
+Defines whether nested documents should be resolved using composition.
+Defaults to `false`.

 ```js
 // Example